 - Connecting places and people.
-We want the parks to be used to regularly meet friends and participate in events at various locations.
-We want people in Immingham to visit Cleethorpes open spaces and vice versa to allow the whole borough to be appreciated by the residents. - Encouraging social interaction is a key element of the council's plans going forward.
+We want the parks to be used to regularly meet friends and - Encouraging social interaction is a key element of the council's plans going forward.
 With both the communal element of our parks and helping the local economy. - Valuing and maintaining green spaces to increase biodiversity across our borough.